Sydney Waste Services: Have You Had An Uprate Letter Yet?

 Why would Sydney waste services rates increase?

 The reason generally given by waste companies as to why your rates are increasing is that they are “passing on costs” and their is some truth in this assertion.
-For example, in Sydney waste management metro region, the EPA waste levy on waste disposed of in landfill has increased on 1st July 2017 from $135.70 per tonne to $138.20 – an increase per tonne of $2.50 or 1.8%.
+For example, in Sydney waste management metro region, the EPA waste levy on waste disposed of in landfill has increased on 1st July 2019 from $138.20 per tonne to $143.60 – a quite considerable increase.
 You can find links to the NSW EPA levy details through our waste resources page.

 There will also be cost increases due to changes in inflation (CPI) and other cost increases such as increases in landfill gate rates – i.e. the cost to actually dump the waste at the tip (you may not be aware but even Sydney waste services companies have to pay to dump the waste at the landfill).